thycotic/ss-docs/secret-launchers/session-connector/index.md

   - More info: [The latest supported Visual C++ downloads](https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads)

 - Each RDS server needs to have a credential available to manage temporary users.
 This credential should be able to create and delete local users and add users to the Remote Desktop Users group.
 If you plan to use one or more load-balanced clusters of RDS servers, this credential should be a domain user and will be used for all servers inside of a cluster.
 We recommend one domain user per cluster.
 This credential will be referred to as the **RDS Credential**
-- Each RDS server needs to have RDS installed.
+- Each RDS server needs to have the RDS Session Host Windows feature installed.
 See the next section.

 ## Task 2: RDS Services Setup